filip-opalka/spelling-alphabet-converter/README.md

+# Spelling Alphabet Converter
-# I had issues trying to spell words, so i created this script.
+I had issues trying to spell words, so i created this script.
 Input a word that you need to spell.

 Example: